anishjv/cellapp-analysis/README.md

 These correction maps are optional; analysis will progress without them.

+**A note about default analysis parameters:**
+These are set by the **analysis_pars** class.
+If necessary, you can change them to achieve satisfactory results.
+These are stored in the self.defaults object and can be reset as such.
+Some of the tracking parameters can be changed on the fly; refer to the self.tracking function for details.

+The main parameters relate to trackpy configuration:

+1. max_cell_size = 5000 (pixels) - larger segments are filtered out.
+This needs to be changed for large cells or cells that tend to spread out.
+2. max_pixel_movement (pixels) - the search radius for trackpy.
+Depends on whether or not the cells crawl.
+It's set at 20 pixels for Hela, 30 for U2OS/RPE1, and 50 for RPE1.
+3. adaptive_tracking (T/F) - Enabled to reduce the chances of trackpy optimization crashing through some combination of a large search raidus and cell density.
+4. min_track_length = 10: Only cells tracked for > 10 timepoints are analyzed.
+5. memory = 2: tracking memory in timepoints
+6. min_mitotic_duration = 2: (unrelated to trackpy); mitotic events smaller than 2 timepoints are filtered out.

 Step 1: Point the analysis object to a specific inference folder by providing a path to it.
 This will read the instance segmentation file from this folder.

 Step 2: Use the **track_centroids** method; it will erode the instance segmentation with the default footprint (needs to be customized for different cells), track the resultant masks using trackpy, and then determine the cell-state by reading the semantic stack.
 The intermediate padas dataframe can be saved to excel using the flag.
 Currently, the 'HeLa' input does not do anything; the plan is to use cell-line-specific parameters for trackpy (e.g., when some cells crawl around)